A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

+The proposed SWR model~(\ref{eq:weighted_sum}) is related to a distributed lag model, which is a common approach also used in related work \citep{rushworth2013distributed}.
+However, the paradigm where each flow path is represented by one kernel $\bm{\kappa}$ allows us to make further assumptions to parametrize the lag vector: We assume that each flow path is associated with a distinct unimodal distribution of the time lag (time delay) between a rainfall event and its effect on streamflow.
+Hence, the weight vector $\bm{\kappa}$ represents the kernel of a probability distribution.
+Further, we denote the time lag with the highest amount of runoff water, represented by the position of the peak of $\bm{\kappa}$ (mode), as a distribution centre parameter $\delta$, where $0 < \delta < t$.

-In the Gaussian SWR model, we introduce a parametrization to the window kernel: under the assumption that the time delay between the rainfall event and the resulting change in the streamflow is approximately Gaussian distributed, the weights $\bm{w}$ take the shape of a Gaussian probability density function centered around $s = t-\delta$ on the time axis.
+More specifically, we parametrize $\bm{\kappa}$ by a Gaussian-shaped kernel centred around a lag of $\delta$, assuming that the time delay between the rainfall event and the resulting change in the streamflow is approximately Gaussian distributed.
 Since the time series is only measured at discrete time points, the Gaussian kernel is discretized by applying a step function, such that